-ATI resources (testing, remediation and other activities are aligned with the courses taken each semester.
+ATI resources (testing, remediation, and other activities) are aligned with the courses taken each semester.
 Specialty and Exit examinations are weighted like other exams during the semester.
 The ATI products and assessments are carefully aligned with each course of study.

-- 1. Expectations are communicated clearly to students. - 2.
-Weighting of ATI products is explained through rubrics. - 3.
-Students are expected to complete all remediation. - 4.
-Student accountability is tracked during each semester.
+1. Expectations are communicated clearly to students.

+2. Weighting of ATI products is explained in detail in the course syllabi.

+3. Students are expected to complete all remediation.

+4. Student accountability is tracked during each semester.